Skip to main content

 The journey to understanding your own biology is a deeply personal one.
 The data points you collect, whether through a wearable device or a clinical lab report, are simply markers on a map.
 They provide coordinates, suggesting where you are at this moment in time.

 The true landscape, however, is your lived experience ∞ the energy you feel, the clarity of your thoughts, the resilience of your body.
-The knowledge gained about is the first step in reclaiming ownership of this map.
+The knowledge gained about data privacy is the first step in reclaiming ownership of this map.

 Consider the information you now have not as a source of fear, but as a tool for discernment.
 It allows you to ask more precise questions, to demand greater transparency, and to make conscious choices about who you invite to observe your personal health journey.